Exclusive!

 uninterrupted series of short scenes:

-a new tailor-made suit; he is joined by a friend who
+tries a new tailor-made suit; he is joined by a

 Diana smiles to the landlady and to Robin.